Investabit/gopherit/README.md

 # GopherIt!

 GopherIt is a collection of convenient utilities for gophers.
-While there's no documentation here, there are documentation comments in the source code written with GoDoc in mind.

 ## Featured Utilities